Quantum-electrodynamical time-dependent density functional theory description of molecules in optical cavities

 and the diamagnetic term

-\revc{T}he paramagnetic interaction links photon states that differ by one quantum number ($\Delta \revc{n}=\pm 1$) , while the diamagnetic interaction connects photon states with quantum number changes of $\Delta n=0,\pm 2$.
-In the special case where the diamagnetic term couples photon states with identical quantum numbers ($\Delta n=0$), it behaves analogously to the dipole self\revc{-}interaction (DSI) found in the length\revc{-}gauge formulation, introduced below.
+{T}he paramagnetic interaction links photon states that differ by one quantum number ($\Delta {n}=\pm 1$) , while the diamagnetic interaction connects photon states with quantum number changes of $\Delta n=0,\pm 2$.
+In the special case where the diamagnetic term couples photon states with identical quantum numbers ($\Delta n=0$), it behaves analogously to the dipole self-interaction (DSI) found in the length-gauge formulation, introduced below.

-The Hamiltonian can also be transformed into \revc{the} length gauge (see Appendix \ref{appa}):
+The Hamiltonian can also be transformed into {the} length gauge (see Appendix \ref{appa}):

-where $\mathbf{D}$ is the dipole moment \revc{ and $\hat{\mathbf E}_\alpha$ the transverse electric field of mode $\alpha$}.
-The first term of the second line couples photon states with $\Delta n=\pm 1$\revc{.} The last term of the second line is the DSI, coupling only states with $\Delta n=0$.
-This term is always present and, contrary to what was believed previously, plays a crucial \revc{role} in the variational formulation of the eigenvalue problem\cite{rokaj2018light}.
-The length and the velocity\revc{-}gauge Hamiltonians give identical results as discussed in Appendix \ref{appa}.
+where $\mathbf{D}$ is the dipole moment { and $\hat{\mathbf E}_\alpha$ the transverse electric field of mode $\alpha$}.
+The first term of the second line couples photon states with $\Delta n=\pm 1${.} The last term of the second line is the DSI, coupling only states with $\Delta n=0$.
+This term is always present and, contrary to what was believed previously, plays a crucial {role} in the variational formulation of the eigenvalue problem\cite{rokaj2018light}.
+The length and the velocity-gauge Hamiltonians give identical results as discussed in Appendix \ref{appa}.

-The coupled system is described by orbitals defined on a tensor product of a real\revc{-}space and a Fock\revc{-}space.
+The coupled system is described by orbitals defined on a tensor product of a real-space and a Fock-space.
 At the KS level, we can represent the orbitals as

-where \revc{$\ket{n}$} is the Fock\revc{ }space basis for the photons, $N_{\revc{F}}$ is the dimension of the Fock\revc{ }space, and $N_{\revc{occ}}$ is the number of orbitals.
-For this paper, we will assume that there is one dominant mode and we can ignore all others, i.e.\ \revc{$N_p=1$}.
-Our system is, thus, described by a \revc{four-}dimensional (\revc{4D}) grid: \revc{$N_x\times N_y \times N_z\times N_F$}, where $N_x,N_y,N_z$ are the number of grid points in \revc{Cartesian} real space and $N_F$ refers to the size of the truncated Fock\revc{ }space, i.e.\ the vacuum state \revc{$\ket{0}$} has \revc{$N_F=1$}.
-Because the Fock\revc{ }basis states are orthogonal, the elements of the overlap matrix are given by
+where {$\ket{n}$} is the Fock-space basis for the photons, $N_{{F}}$ is the dimension of the Fock-space, and $N_{{occ}}$ is the number of orbitals.
+For this paper, we will assume that there is one dominant mode and we can ignore all others, i.e.\ {$N_p=1$}.
+Our system is, thus, described by a {four-}dimensional ({4D}) grid: {$N_x\times N_y \times N_z\times N_F$}, where $N_x,N_y,N_z$ are the number of grid points in {Cartesian} real space and $N_F$ refers to the size of the truncated Fock-space, i.e.\ the vacuum state {$\ket{0}$} has {$N_F=1$}.
+Because the Fock-basis states are orthogonal, the elements of the overlap matrix are given by